-The terminal examinations expect the students to have a fully comprehensive understanding of the subject; after studying a wide range of texts from both the Canon of English Literature and from high quality modern contemporary works.
-Students will be encouraged to respond critically, identifying and interpreting themes whilst explaining the relevance and presentation of written content.
-It is our intention that all students are entered for Edexcel GCSE English Language and English Literature examinations in Year 11, demanding high standards of work from all students, whatever their ability
+The English Department at Regents Park has the highest expectations of our students, constantly pushing them to achieve their potential.
+Through our broad and balanced curriculum, we aim to develop the students’ ability to meet the demands of modern life in both written and verbal communication.
+Our curriculum offer begins in Year 7 and Year 8 by effectively building on the essential knowledge and skills that students have developed at Key Stage 2.
+Year 9 sees the start of Key Stage 4 and preparations for GCSE exams and beyond.
+We have a strong reputation for academic excellence, with our students consistently achieving top GCSE grades for both Language and Literature.
+Schemes of work reflect the diverse demands of the National Curriculum, as well as our rich literary history.
+The terminal GCSE examinations expect the students to have a fully comprehensive understanding of the subject, after studying a wide range of texts from both the Canon of English Literature and from high quality modern contemporary works, students possess a great deal of cultural capital.
+Students are encouraged to respond critically, identifying and interpreting themes whilst explaining the relevance and presentation of written content.
+It is our intention that all students are entered for Edexcel GCSE English Language and English Literature examinations in Year 11, demanding high standards of work from all students, whatever their ability.